The Franklin Research Lab

 - FRL wins an EMH Seed Grant in collaboration with Alexander Koven, MD and Monica Farcus, MD

-- Jason Park joins the lab and receives a summer Engineering Science Research Opportunities Program (ESROP) Scholarship
+- Hannah Kim, Nicholas Chan, and Jason Park join the lab and receive a summer Engineering Science Research Opportunities Program (ESROP) Scholarship

 - Alexander Koven wins the Dr. Allan S. Tauber Graduate Student Award and the Draxis Health Inc. Surgeon Scientist Fellowship

-- FRL wins a TRANFORM HF Seed Grant:
+- FRL wins a TRANFORM HF Seed Grant on equitable pulse oximeters

 - Megh Rathod wins an NSERC Canada Graduate Scholarship – Masters award